-Yep, I know- holidays abroad as a whole aren’t environmentally friendly.
+I know, I know.
+Holidays abroad as a whole aren’t environmentally friendly.

 We know there is a large environmental impact that comes along with travelling abroad.
 Nevertheless, Anna and I really enjoy travelling.
-However we do enjoy our fair share of stay-cations, to opt out of the air miles, but we still rack up the air miles.
+While we do enjoy our fair share of stay-cations to opt out of the air miles, we still rack up the air miles.

-We are lucky enough to have been to awesome places around the globe, and have more holidays lined up this year.
-All holidays take planning and prep time and trying to create no waste whilst on holiday adds to this planning time.
-I’ve outlined some of the things to consider when preparing to travel around to ensure the minimum amount of waste is being created.
+We're lucky enough to have been to some incredible places around the globe and we have more holidays lined up this year.
+All holidays take preparation and trying to create no waste whilst on holiday adds to this planning time.
+I’ve outlined some of the things to consider when preparing to travel around to ensure the minimum amount of waste is being created...

 "680 million pieces of clothing per year, 235 million of which go straight to landfill" (Guardian, 2017)

-I buy new clothes less and less now, as I opt for second hand and have really reduced my wardrobe size so that most of the individual items complement each other, so I can make numerous items out of them.
-The same goes for packing for a holiday, which weans I am able to pack SUPER light when you can.
+I buy new clothes less and less now as I opt for second hand.
+I've really reduced my wardrobe size so that most of the individual items complement each other and the same goes for holiday packing, which means being able to pack SUPER light is becoming increasingly easier.

-If I do want to buy a new piece of clothing, I save up to buy a higher quality piece of clothing, which has been ethically made out of natural fabrics, so the production has a lower impact on the environment and when it comes to the end of its life, it can be easily recycled.
+If I do want to buy a new piece of clothing, I save up to buy a higher quality piece of clothing which has been ethically made out of natural fabrics.
+This way I know that the production has a lower impact on the environment and when it comes to the end of its life, it can be easily recycled.

 Taking a water bottle

-I really really hate how airlines make people throw away plastic water bottles as you go through customs and then overcharge you to buy some more water when you’re in the departures area.
-I know it is a safety to not have the liquids, so I drink or pour out the water from my bottle (I’ve been know to water the plants around various airports with it!) before going through customs, and refill on the other side.
+I really hate how airlines make people throw away plastic water bottles as you go through customs and then overcharge you to buy some more water when you’re in the departures area.
+I know it is a safety requirement to not carry liquids, so I drink or pour out the water from my bottle (I’ve been know to water the plants around various airports with it!) before going through customs, and refill on the other side.

-When taking a water bottle on the flight- you have to be careful of pressure!
-Slightly loosening the lid before take off, will help stop the water exploding over you- like it has me on numerous occasions.
+When taking a water bottle on the flight, you have to be careful of pressure!
+Slightly loosening the lid before take off, will help stop the water exploding over you, like it has to me on numerous occasions...

 Carrying snacks or a meal

-Check with the flight company before taking my word for it on this one, but most companies will allow you to make food on the plane with you, as long as they do not contain ingredients which might cause someone an anaphylaxis shock.
+Check with the flight company before taking my word for it on this one, but most airlines will allow you to carry food as long as they do not contain ingredients which might cause someone to have an anaphylaxis shock.